grandeurkoe/grandeurkoe/README.md

   <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/2604_fe0f/512.gif" alt="☄" width="32" height="32">
 </picture></h2>

-<p>Welcome to my page! </br> I'm Vishal, Python developer from <b>Mumbai, India 🇮🇳 . </b> Why do I love software?
-Well, there is no greater feeling than working on a project that on onset appears to be an insurmountable task, but on further introspection, it is totally conquerable.
+<p>Welcome to my page! </br> I'm Vishal, Python developer from <b>Mumbai, India 🇮🇳 . </b> Why do I love software development?
+Well, there is no greater feeling than working on a project that on onset appears to be an insurmountable task, but on further introspection is totally conquerable.

 ### 🛠️ Tools